How to stop drinking alcohol completely

 For other people, stopping drinking can be essential for medical reasons.
 Perhaps because of an alcohol-related medical condition like liver disease, or because they start taking medication that reacts badly with alcohol.

-If you’re thinking about removing alcohol from your life, you should know that you’re not alone.
+Whatever your reason, the good news is that anyone can stop drinking.
+And if you’re thinking about removing alcohol from your life, you’re not alone.

-Giving up completely may not be easy – especially if you’ve been a heavy drinker in the past.
-The following tips and techniques can make it that little bit easier.
+When you’re ready to stop, the following tips and techniques can make it that little bit easier.

 Frequently reminding yourself and the people close to you why you want to stop drinking can help keep you on track, and may even encourage someone else to give up or cut down with you.

-It’s important that you acknowledge the fact that making changes to your lifestyle can be difficult and that you reward yourself with something if you are making progress.
+Stopping drinking alcohol is a huge, positive change.
+Like any big change, there might be times where it doesn’t feel easy, so it’s important to reward yourself with something as you make progress.
 It's equally important not to be too hard on yourself if you slip up every once in a while.

 An easy way to keep track of how you’re doing and keep your motivation up is to give yourself short-term goals.
 Perhaps you could aim firstly for an alcohol-free week, then an alcohol-free month, for example.

 The cost of alcohol mounts up with surprising speed.
 Why not put some of your new found savings towards a treat like some new clothes or a day out?